5 Sources

 Copy Link

-OpenAI has globally rolled out group chat functionality for ChatGPT, allowing up to 20 users to collaborate with the AI assistant in shared conversations.
-The feature transforms ChatGPT from an individual tool into a collaborative platform for planning, decision-making, and group projects.
+OpenAI has rolled out group chat functionality for ChatGPT globally, allowing up to 20 users to collaborate with AI assistance in shared conversations.
+The feature transforms ChatGPT from a solo assistant into a collaborative platform for planning, brainstorming, and decision-making.

 1